 - They don’t provide a list of prior customers or references whom you can contact to talk to yourself

-- They may not speak very good English (in North America or the UK)
+- They may not speak very good English (in native English-speaking countries)

 - Their personal social media profile pictures, names, etc. might not show consistent information